hhjami/offline-judge/README.md

 * In case, you can't run a particular script due to permission issue, please run `chmod +x SCRIPT` to give that script execution permission.
 * This judge can test a solution on multiple test files.
 Maximum 99 test files can be given.
 If you want increase this, change the MXCS macro in genChecker.cpp.

+### How to use? ###

+* From the terminal change your current directory to the offline judge directory using `cd` command
+* In terminal, run `./startJudge.sh`
+* In case, you can't run that script for permission issue, please run `chmod +x startJudge.sh` to give the script execution permission.

 ### Who do I talk to? ###